Zaidrupani/nhs-ae-dashboard/README.md

 4. **Sustain improvement strategies** — replicate 2025 interventions that reduced national breach rate by ~1.6%

 ---

+## ⚠️ Limitations

+- Analysis is based on aggregated monthly data (no patient-level granularity)
+- External factors such as staffing levels and local policies are not included
+- Forecasting is based on historical trends and does not account for unexpected system changes

 ## 📂 Data Source